 Festive Christmas Cookies

-Not a year has gone by where I haven’t baked from the day after Thanksgiving through December and into Christmas.
+Not a year has gone by where I haven’t baked a recipe from the day after Thanksgiving through December and into Christmas.
 It’s a special time for me packed with so many joyful memories and family traditions as a kid.
 Every year, I like to do the classic cookies and then I like to try a few new ideas.

 CORN FLAKE WREATH INGREDIENTS

 ■ MARSHMALLOWS: Just like rice krispie treats, marshmallows are the glue that holds and shapes this dessert.
 After making the marshmallow mixture over medium-low heat in a large saucepan, pour in the food coloring, pour it into a large bowl, and add the cornflakes.

 ■ FOOD COLORING: Green food coloring turns this ordinary breakfast cereal into a creative edible dessert for the holidays.

 ■ CANDY SPRINKLES: Red cinnamon dot sprinkles or candies are the classic and identifiable garnish that makes the wreaths pop with color.
 Red m&m also work well for the cornflake Christmas wreaths.

 Holidays and cookies go together naturally because festive occasions call for something sweet.
 Christmas baking has been a tradition in my family for many generations.
 Cookies and festive desserts have been a part of our celebration for a very long time.
 They are at the center of every Christmas party we host.
 We make cookie trays and hand them out to our friends, neighbors, and family.
 Plus, you may even get away with using Christmas cookies and especially these winter wreaths as Christmas decor.
 If you’re looking for classic Christmas desserts your mom and grandma made during December, try my Christmas cookie collection for more ideas.

 While there are no shortages to forming perfect round wreaths out of cornflakes and marshmallows, there is an easy way to do it.